Call for Speakers: Big Talk From Small Libraries 2021

-The Call for Speakers for Big Talk From Small Libraries 2020 is now open!
+The Call for Speakers for the 10th annual Big Talk From Small Libraries is now open!

 This free one-day online conference is aimed at librarians from small libraries; the smaller the better!
 We are looking for speakers from small libraries or speakers who directly work with small libraries.
 Small libraries of all types – public, academic, school, museum, special, etc. – are encouraged to submit a proposal

 .
-We’re looking for seven 50-minute presentations and five 10-minute “lightning round” presentations.
+We’re looking for seven 50-minute presentations and four 10-minute “lightning round” presentations.